 An Atlas for the Green New Deal (nominated for the Cooper Hewitt National Design Award for Climate Action)

 Dr. Trammel is an urban ecologist whose lab studies how interactions with humans and the consequences of human society affect urban ecosystems’ structure and function.
 She investigates how collections of trees and plants that grow within cities respond to threats such as pollution and invasive species, and how these urban forests provide ecosystem services to the inhabitants of the city.

 Students choose many different pathways and interest areas.
-The PLSC BSLA allows students the flexibility to obtain a minor and further develop their skills in the interest areas of their choice.
-Many students find work doing what they love – whether that is designing and planning ways to make the environment more sustainable or researching ways to preserve or conserve historic landscapes, the career options for landscape architects are plentiful.
+The PLSC BLA allows students the flexibility to obtain a minor and further develop their skills in the interest areas of their choice.
+Many students find work doing what they love – whether that is designing and planning ways to make the environment more sustainable or researching ways to preserve or conserve historic landscapes – the career options for landscape architects are plentiful.
+Currently, BLA alumni: attended/are attending graduate school (e.g., the Penn/Delaware Graduate Fellowship); are in professional practice as landscape designers in landscape architectural practices; are working as landscape designers for design/build firms; and are working in government.
 To see the many interest areas of current practitioners, visit the ASLA Professional Practice Networks website.